 Another solution is FastSync (By Nvidia); it turns on Vsync when needed and complements it with triple buffering to ensure the best available performance.
 This option gets the job done, but it has its own downside that it consumes a lot of power to function.

 The answer to this question depends on two things; personal preference and the type of set up available.
 Suppose you are not too concerned with graphics and don’t mind a bit of screen tearing here.
 There is no need to gamble with frame rates by turning on Vsync.

 On the other hand, if graphics are imperative to you, then the best case would be to get a monitor with a high refresh rate.
 After this, Vsync can take care of thins.
 Suppose need be and just in case if that is not enough.
 Enhanced Sync and FastSync etc. are also available.

 - What is Vsync?

-- Vsync is a software solution to prevent screen tearing in games and other softwares.
-It can be toggled on and off from graphic settings menu of a game.
+- Vsync is a software solution to prevent screen tearing in games and other software.
+It can be toggled on and off from the graphic settings menu of a game.

 - What is screen tearing?

 - Screen tearing is a visual error that occurs in games when a game’s frame rate exceeds the display unit’s refresh rate.
 It causes the display to appear staggered or fractured.